ShailjaVerma18/Sales-Profit-Dashboard/README.md

 # Tableau Sales Dashboard Project

 ## Project Overview
-This project demonstrates the creation of an interactive Tableau dashboard using the **Sample Superstore Sales dataset**.
+This project demonstrates the creation of an interactive Tableau dashboard using the **Sales_Profit_dataset**.
 The dashboard visualizes sales, profit, order quantity, and customer data across different regions, product categories, and segments.
 It also showcases the use of calculated fields, filters, and interactivity among multiple visuals.

 The project is designed to provide insights into sales performance and customer behavior, making it suitable for business analysis and decision-making.